 - Assigned Readings: These are listed on the schedule.
 You must plan ahead and schedule your reading time appropriately. - Class Attendance: Class attendance is mandatory.
-If you are not able to attend class on a regular basis, you must drop the course and re-take it in a future semester. - Three (3) unexcused absences are allowed without penalty. - NOTE: leaving class early counts as an absence. - You must submit documentation to me to have an absence excused (e.g. doctor's notice, etc.).
+If you are not able to attend class on a regular basis, you must drop the course and re-take it in a future semester. - Two (2) unexcused absences are allowed without penalty. - NOTE: leaving class early counts as an absence. - You must submit documentation to me to have an absence excused (e.g. doctor's notice, etc.). - o If you have more than two unexcused absences during the term, 10 points may be deducted from your final grade at the professor's discretion.

-- o If you have more than three unexcused absences during the semester, 10% can be deducted from your final grade at the professor's discretion. - Exams: Quizzes and a Final Exam. - o Quizzes.
-Three (3) quizzes are required for this class.
-Four (4) quizzes are scheduled, but the lowest score will be dropped.
-Students must bring a Scantron to class on the day of each quiz. - o Final Exam.
-A comprehensive final exam is required of all students. - o NOTE: the dates for the guizzes and the final exam are set at the times specified in order for you to gain the maximum learning benefit.
-No makeup exams are allowed. - Class Papers: two (2) papers are required for this class.
+- Exams: Quizzes and a Final Exam. - Quizzes.
+Four (4) quizzes are required for this class.
+Students must bring a Scantron to class on the day of each quiz. - NOTE: the dates for the quizzes and the final exam are set at the times specified in order for you to gain the maximum learning benefit.
+No make-up exams are allowed. - Class Papers: two (2) papers are required for this class.
 Further instructions will provide to you.
 NOTE: failure to properly document either class paper will result in a significant reduction in the assigned grade.